 Remaining funds within the BoS Allocation will be divided into three regional allocations pursuant to 8404 (a) (3).
 Projects within the Santa Cruz County CoC service area will compete in the Bay Area Region.
-The maximum amount of funding available in the Regional Competition is an estimated \$442,448.2
+The maximum amount of funding available in the Regional Competition is an estimated \$430,394.2

 The HAP will recommend up to two projects to compete for funds in the regional competition.
-These selected applicants will need to complete the HCD ESG regional competition application and NOFA process and are responsible for meeting all HCD ESG NOFA timelines, which are separate from this RFA.
+Applicants will need to complete the HCD ESG regional competitive application and NOFA process and are responsible for meeting all HCD ESG NOFA timelines, which are separate from this RFA.
 Again, HCD will administer these contracts with providers.